After leaving Dark Funeral, sometime in 1996, Blackmoon directed his efforts toward

 were emerging from all sides, hiding awful musicianship beneath a wall of synth.
 None of that is found here.
 What the listener

-is exposed to, here, is what the Infernal call 'Satanic Holocaust Metal'.
+is exposed to, here, is what the Infernal call 'Satanic holocaust metal'.
 This is a very appropriate description.

-"Requiem (The Coming of the Age of Satan)" erupts like a violent storm of dark and
+"Requiem (The Coming of the Age of Satan)" erupts like a violent storm of dark

-another welcome addition to the music.
+be another welcome addition to the music.
 This song is merciless in its approach, completely crushing everything in its path.